Michigan Nursing Assistant / Nurse Aide License Guide

 Is a License or Certification needed: To get certified and work as a nursing assistant or nurse aide in Michigan, you need to complete a nursing assistant program and pass a nursing assistant competency exam.

-Who Grants Certification: The Michigan Department of Licensing and Regulatory Affairs has contracted with Prometric to administer state exams to nurse aides in Michigan.
+Who Grants Certification: The Michigan Department of Licensing and Regulatory Affairs has contracted with D&S Diversified Technologies to administer state exams to nurse aides in Michigan.
 Once certified, Michigan nurse aides are listed on the Michigan Nurse Aide Registry.
-Prometric handles the listing to the registry as well.

 The Qualifications to become Certified: There is more than one route to qualification for receiving a nurse aide license in Michigan.
 These include: